NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/The Mountain Man.md

 * * *

 **Effect** You bring the might of the mountain into your body.
-You cast 2nd-rank or 4th-rank [[Spells/Enlarge|Enlarge]] upon yourself.
+You cast 2nd-rank or 4th-rank [[Enlarge|Enlarge]] upon yourself.
 If you're at least 15th level, the duration increases to 1 hour.

 *Source: Pathfinder #190: The Choosing*
 *OGL*